 Cautions: Leaves bottom of mattress uncovered, not as effective as encasement covers at preventing bed bugs and dust mites.

-We recommend our own protector, made specifically to prolong the life of your Tuft & Needle.
-Learn more about it here.
+We recommend this mattress protector, made specifically to prolong the life of your Tuft & Needle.

 Pros: Pads can offer softness and slow mattress breakdown.

 Cautions: Changes the feel of the mattress, may not be machine washable, susceptible to lumping and clumping over time (depending on the filling), less protective against spills and stains, may not be a waterproof mattress protector.

 We recommend Classic Brands Defend-a-Bed Mattress Protector.

 Sleeping Hot Protective covers can block airflow and cause heat retention on any mattress.

 Warranty The Tuft & Needle mattress comes with a 10-year warranty that does not require use of a protector and is not made void by small stains or spills.
 Still, not every mattress warranty or company appreciates fine wine as much as you do—just one small spill could void decades worth of coverage.
 Know the details of your warranty, including its limitations.
 People with sensitive warranties should consider a protective cover as a preventative measure.